txt/plm19/doc/tuts/bestrest.md

 # BestRest

-In which we realize that it doesn't matter if you win or lose its, it's all about the journey.
+In which we realize that it doesn't matter if you win or lose, it's all about the journey.

 We jest of course, it __*only*__ matters if you win.